 Those are the basics, but if you’re looking for examples to guide your thought process, check out a few real life case stories presented by Hinge by clicking here.

 Remember, without your reputation, your technology firm will struggle to have a meaningful presence in the marketplace.
 Show off what you’re capable of and how you’ve done it before.
 Let the good work you’ve done speak for you.
-To learn more about building your technology firm’s brand, check out Hinge’s reserach study, How Buyers Buy Technology Services.
+To learn more about building your technology firm’s brand, check out Hinge’s research study, How Buyers Buy Technology Services.

 Elizabeth Harr